excubo-ag/WebCompiler/README.md

 ### Changelog

+#### Changes in version 3.8.14

+Support for net7.0 was dropped.
+The nupkg file was getting outrageously large due to dependencies and duplication across the target frameworks.

 #### Changes in version 3.3.Y

 *Breaking Change / Warning*: This change removes the key of IgnoreFolders and IgnoreFiles per 3.2.Y and in favour of an "Ignore" key with support for [File Globbing support](https://docs.microsoft.com/en-us/dotnet/core/extensions/file-globbing).